Most Famous Guests: Winston Churchill, Nelson Mandela, Mikhail Gorbachev.

 It has two fairly distinct sections, the old, Belle Époque era castle building with its copper topped turrets and the newer (completed 2008) modernist wings on either side.

-The addition of newer sections to historical hotels is a tricky business and many, if not most, have made serious blunders with such adventures, but not the Dolder Grand.
+The addition of newer sections to historical hotels is a tricky business and many have made serious blunders with such adventures, but not the Dolder Grand.

 The new sections are Norman Foster designed, he of the Gherkin & Wembley Stadium in London, and Hearst Tower in New York amongst others, and are a typically elegant, sweeping blend of steel, stone and glass.
 Both buildings, though over a century apart in style, accentuate each other in an uncommonly aesthetic way.